explodingdinosaurs/pixel3a_grapheneos_setup/README.md

 Ensure Play Store and Play Services are installed as the Bank Australia app uses some of the security features from Play Services.
 Then install the Bank Australia app with Aurora.

 ## App Summary
+Below is a table containing a brief description and installation source of each app I've installed.
 I haven't listened any of the stock apps besides the GrapheneOS AppStore and Vanadium. * indicates additional actions are required beyond what is expected for that installation source, see section [App Installation](#app-installation) for more information.

 | App                                                        | Description                                                                                      | Installation Source |
 | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------ | ------------------- |